-Curriculum C-
+Curriculum

-- Extracurricular opportunities to learn about health impacts of climate change, however few integrated within the curriculum - Global Health as a topic in MB16 is limited to 2 weeks of core teaching, during which one lecture thoroughly covered the health impacts of climate change - Recommendations more relevant to MB21 course as MB16 will no longer exist in 2021/22
+- There are extracurricular opportunities to learn about health impacts of climate change; however, few are integrated within the curriculumGlobal Health as a topic in MB16 is limited to 2 weeks of core teaching, during which one lecture thoroughly covered the health impacts of climate change.
+Over the last 3 years in the new MB21 curriculum there has been implementation of HUB sessions which tend to focus on less traditionally covered topics, including climate change and sustainability. - Recommendations are more relevant to the MB21 course as MB16 will no longer exist in 2021/22